ARMmbed/mbed-os-5-docs/docs/tools/testing/testing_icetea.md

 ##### Test discovery

 When using Icetea under the `mbed-os repository`, the `TEST_APPS folder` stores the CLI applications and the test cases.
 The `TEST_APPS` folder is located in the root of the `mbed-os` repository.
-If you are using Icetea somewhere else, you need to provide Icetea the information where the tests reside.
+If you are using Icetea somewhere else, then you need to provide Icetea the information where the tests reside.
 You can do this with the `--tcdir <directory>` option.

 ##### Test names